GowthamGirithar/playground-zz9o11Ze/markdowns/welcome.md

 Check out the markdown file [`welcome.md`](https://github.com/TechDotIO/java-template/blob/master/markdowns/welcome.md) to see how this exercise is injected into the template.

 # Code Explanation

+In code, we can pass the K value while creating the IBk instance.
+The IBk instance has an arguenment of type int.If we pass 1, it will calculate to fine 1 nearest neighbour and if it is 2, it will try to find 2 nearest enighbour and so on.

+If we dont pass any arguement and calling the dafault constructor will work for 1 nearest neighbour.

 # Challenges with this model